 The minor requires 30 credits (minimum of 20 credits in residence).
-There are four core courses required for a total of 15 credits and an additional 15 credits of electives chosen from an approved list of classes.
+There are three core courses required for a total of 15 credits and an additional 15 credits of electives chosen from an approved list of classes.
 Other electives may be approved by your program advisor in consultation with faculty by submitting a Program Petition for Course Substitution.
 At least 15 credits (core and elective combined) must be taken at the upper-division (300-400) level.

 Students may request to transfer in up to 10 credits to be applied toward the required courses.
 The student must maintain an overall cumulative GPA of 2.0 in all criminal justice minor course work and a minimum 2.0 GPA in each course required to earn the minor.

 NOTE: The requirements for the minor in Criminal Justice have changed, effective Spring Quarter 2014.
 Please follow the requirements outlined on your DARS report if you declared this minor before Spring Quarter 2014.